 Two renal units developed in Leeds.

-At Leeds General Infirmary (LGI), dialysis for acute renal failure started as early as 1956.
-The broader context and the specific local LGI development are described in detail in John Turney’s PhD thesis (2013).
-John Turney thesis ARF in Leeds.
-Pages 186-239 focus on events at LGI.
+At Leeds General Infirmary (LGI), dialysis for acute renal failure started as early as 1956, led by urologist Frank Parsons.
+In 1958, just back from National Service, Chris Blagg by chance found himself thrust into the role of lead physician in Frank Parsons’ haemodialysis service.
+After going to Seattle in 1963 to learn from Scribner’s pioneering work on chronic dialysis, he returned, only to leave permanently for Seattle in 1966.
+The broader context and the specific local LGI development are described in detail in John Turney’s 2013 PhD thesis (pdf; pages 186-239 focus on events at LGI).

 From the mid-1960s a renal unit was also established at St. James’s University Hospital, which in due course also included a kidney transplantation programme and children’s renal services.

-The developments at St. James’s’ have been recorded by Sandy Davison.
+The developments at St. James’ have been recorded by Sandy Davison.
 Es Will provides complementary information about these developments.

-The first nephrologist in Leeds, Stanley Rosen, had been a joint appointment at LGI and SJUH.
+The first formally appointed nephrologist in Leeds, Stanley Rosen, was a joint appointment at LGI and SJUH in 1966.
 But after he left for the USA in 1973, the two units did not find it easy to achieve coordinated development.
 Es Will (with a personal recollection from Stanley Rosen) reflects on the history of this period.

 Unification talks eventually began in 1997, leading soon to consolidation of all the Leeds renal services at Leeds St. James’s, finally achieved in full in 2006.

-Last Updated on April 27, 2025 by John Feehally
+Last Updated on November 6, 2025 by neilturn